Chapter 4 : Kidnapped

 Ramsey’s dark eyes twinkled, flickering slightly lighter for a second.
 “Yes.
 I won’t abandon you.
 I’ve been here this entire time, through it all.
 For Ra’s sake!”

-Persia’s face immediately softened as she caressed his face.
+Persia’s face immediately softened and she caressed his face in affectionate, reminiscing about all their memories.
 “Yes, you are right, you’ve been there for me and always have.”